mjrgh/PinscapePico/ButtonLatencyTester2/ConnectorBoard/README.md

 Install a mating set of 0.1" pin headers on the **bottom** of the Pico, so that you can install the Pico in the sockets face-up as shown.
-Many people install pins on the bottom of the Pico so that they can use the Pico in a breadboard - the same thing works here.
+Installing pins on the bottom of the Pico is what most people usually do anyway, for use in a breadboard.

-Be sure that the Pico is installed in the correction direction, with the USB port oriented as shown.
+Be sure that the Pico is installed in the correction orientation, with the USB port at the "top" of the board as shown.
 To save space on the board (for lower cost), only one row of Pico pins connects to the board.
 The other row can just be left unconnected.

 ## Button wiring